Greening Southway

 30 September 2021Overview

-This ESRC IAA project will be exploring ways in which the Southway area of Guildford can be improved.
+This ESRC IAA project explored ways in which the Southway area of Guildford can be improved.

 The residential area of north-west Guildford suffers from high volumes of commuter traffic, issues with parking and very poor air quality at peak traffic times, particularly at the western end.
 It contains locations that have some of the worst scoring indices of deprivation within the UK.